 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.

 15.1 Management company and trustee

 The Management Company is CT CLSA Asset Management (Private) Limited.

-The Trustee is Deutsche Bank AG.
+The Truslee and Custodian of the Fund is Deutsche Bank AG.